-The Willamette Shore Trolley is returning to
+The Willamette Shore Trolley has returned to service in 2014.

-service in the Spring of 2014.
 Trolley service will be with Vintage

 Trolley # 514 that formerly operated on the MAX and Portland